What to bring

 Do I need a computer of my own?

-The University doesn’t require you to bring any digital device with you.
-Many colleges, departments and libraries provide computing facilities of some kind, including printers.
-They may charge a modest amount for printing, to cover the cost of paper, toner etc. Individual colleges may also lend laptops to students for whom the cost of buying their own is prohibitive.
+The University doesn’t require you to bring any digital device with you however the vast majority of students have their own laptop.
+Students who plan not to own one should check with their college regarding local provisions.
+Colleges, departments and libraries often provide computing facilities of some kind but quality and availability varies.
+Printers are generally available at a modest cost to cover the cost of paper, toner etc. Individual colleges may also lend laptops to students for whom the cost of buying their own is prohibitive.

 What do most people bring?